Built by Lawyers, Tailored by You: Harvey Launches Purpose-Built Legal Agents Across Every Major Practice Area

 News provided byHarvey

-SAN FRANCISCO, May 5, 2026 /PRNewswire/ -- Today, Harvey announced that 500+ use case Agents are live in the platform alongside the company's Agent Builder tool in early access.
-These pre-built agents cover common legal workflows out of the box, while Agent Builder lets firms further tailor these agents into custom agents grounded in their own knowledge, processes, and ways of working.
+SYDNEY, May 6, 2026 /PRNewswire/ -- Today, Harvey announced that 500+ use case Agents are live in the platform alongside the company's Agent Builder tool in early access.
+These pre-built agents cover common legal workflows out of the box while Agent Builder lets firms further tailor these agents into custom agents grounded in their own knowledge, processes, and ways of working.
 Together, they give organizations a full spectrum of options from immediate deployment to a fully tailored rollout.

 "The legal industry is now well past AI as an assistant and officially in the era of legal agents," said Winston Weinberg, CEO of Harvey.
 "We wanted every organization globally to be able to chart its own path with agents in Harvey, so we have a deep bench of off-the-shelf agents to choose from and an intuitive agent builder that makes the process of building highly sophisticated agents seamless for law firms and in-house teams alike."